awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-offering-java.md

-# Purchasing a Reserved Node Offering Using the AWS SDK for Java<a name="purchase-reserved-node-offering-java"></a>
+# Purchasing a reserved node offering using the AWS SDK for Java<a name="purchase-reserved-node-offering-java"></a>

 The following example demonstrates how to use the AWS SDK for Java to do the following:
 + List existing reserved nodes\.